-Four roads led to the May 1917 strike: the Tweedale & Smalley dispute and the conflict over dilution; military recruitment and the replacement of trade cards; pressure on real living standards; and finally the shop stewards’ leadership and organisation without which the stoppage could not have spread so far and fast.
+Four roads led to the engineering strike: the Tweedale & Smalley dispute and the conflict over dilution; military recruitment and the replacement of trade cards; pressure on real living standards; and the shop stewards’ organisation and leadership.

 The shop stewards were not particularly highlighted in the internal histories by the Labour and Munitions Ministries or in the commissioners’ reports.
-Indeed the Munitions Ministry considered the lack of organization and leadership was one of the strike’s main weaknesses: the stewards’ leaders made a virtue of referring key decisions to the rank and file.
+Indeed the Munitions Ministry considered the lack of leadership was one of the strike’s main weaknesses, the stewards making a virtue of referring key decisions to the rank and file.
 In contrast, G.D.H.
 Cole, the guild socialist and labour historian who was working for the ASE, considered the movement’s spontaneity an asset.
 The Munitions of War Acts had effectively outlawed official strikes, and like all the major 1914-18 stoppages the engineering strike was unofficial.
 The ASE Executive Council repudiated it, and the stewards primarily provided such direction as it possessed, exerting particular influence in Manchester, Sheffield, Coventry, and London.

-Shop stewards pre-dated the war, and the ASE constitution referred to their appointment and their duties.
+Shop stewards pre-dated the war, and the ASE constitution referred to their appointment and duties.
 In contrast to the district and national officials, they were unpaid and part-time, continuing to work alongside union members.
-Their original functions were mundane and confined to matters such as collecting dues.
-Although in Whitehall the ASE Executive had a justified reputation for tenacity – not to say obstruction, wartime conditions would alienate officials from many on the shop floor, and implementing dilution required detailed workplace agreements that enhanced the stewards’ role.
-They gained wider prominence from resisting dilution on Clydeside and from leading the Hargreaves strike.
+Their original functions were confined to mundane matters such as collecting dues.
+Although in Whitehall the ASE Executive had a reputation for tenacity – not to say obstruction - wartime conditions would alienate officials from many on the shop floor, and implementing dilution required workplace agreements that enhanced the stewards’ role.
+They gained wider prominence from resisting dilution on Clydeside and from the Hargreaves strike.
 The Shop Stewards’ and Workers’ Committee Movement took the form at local level of workshop and district committees that represented all the stewards from the different unions present in the workforce.
 But a national network also emerged, holding conferences at Manchester in November 1916 and May 1917.
 In Manchester, a Joint Engineering Shop Stewards’ Committee, whose letters were signed by George Peet, first called for industrial action at the end of April, in solidarity over Tweedale & Smalley and against the withdrawal of trade cards.
 It resisted involvement by the ASE Executive.
 From Manchester the strike fanned out through local decisions, often taken in mass meetings, while motorcyclists spread the word.
 (At Bakers in Willesden, for example, the men themselves took the initiative, mainly due to the Munitions of War Bill.)
 At Derby on 12 May another meeting agreed that a national committee of strikers’ representatives should meet in London, where it based itself at Walworth, close to the ASE’s Peckham headquarters.
-In contrast to the ASE Executive’s conditional acceptance of the Schedule of Protected Occupations, the Walworth Committee continued to support trade cards as well as opposing the Munitions of War Bill, and claimed that they, rather than the Executive, spoke for the strikers.
+In contrast to the ASE Executive’s conditional acceptance of the SPO, the Walworth Committee continued to support trade cards as well as opposing the Munitions of War Bill, and claimed that they, rather than the Executive, spoke for the strikers.